spoilvoid/OpenLTM/README.md

 # OpenLTM (Open-Source Large Time-Series Models)

-Large time-series models, pre-training datasets, adaptation techniques, and benchmarks.
+Large time-series models, pre-training datasets, and adaptation techniques.

 > [!NOTE]
 > OpenLTM is a open codebase intending to explore the **model architecture** of large time-series models.
 It is not intended to be completely compatiable with official codebases and existing checkpoints.